Commercial site lighting design using LED pole fixtures to support security, code compliance, and long-term exterior performance

 Pole-mounted LED area luminaires are the standard solution for parking lots and exterior circulation areas.
 These fixtures use compact housings designed to limit wind loading and reduce EPA (Effective Projected Area), allowing them to be installed on existing poles without structural modification.

-• Thermal Design: Die-cast aluminum housings and finned heat sinks are required to maintain LED junction temperatures and support L70 lifespans exceeding 100,000 hours.
+• Thermal Design: Die-cast aluminum housings and finned heat sinks maintain LED junction temperatures and support L70 lifespans exceeding 100,000 hours.

 Safety, Visibility, and Code Compliance